Omar6688/wallet_tracker/README.md

 ### User Stories

 - **Story 1: Register an account**
-  - *As a new user I can to create an account so that I can log in and track my income and expenses.*
+  - *As a new user I can create an account so that I can log in and track my income and expenses.*
-  - **Acceptance Criteria:** Registration form includes username, email, and password, confirmation message is shown after successful registration and redirect to login page.
+  - **Acceptance Criteria:** Registration form includes username and password, confirmation message is shown after successful registration and redirect to login page.

 - **Story 2: Login and logout**
   - *As a registered user I can log in and out securely so that only I can access my data*